 Please keep in mind that the award of funds for the project as proposed is viewed as a contract between the faculty member(s) and the funding committee.
 Any deviation from the proposed use of funds should be approved at the unit level first.

-Reports should be submitted through the UCBA Learning and Teach Center website where the proposal was originally submitted.
+Reports should be submitted through the UCBA Learning and Teaching Center website where the proposal was originally submitted.
 Click on the Submit your proposal and find the hyperlink for “Faculty Development Funds Report.”

 Submit your Proposal Now

-- A maximum of 60% of available funding will be awarded in the fall funding period.
-Awards will be announced by the last week in September.
+- Approximately 40% of available funding will be awarded in the fall funding period for proposals taking place anytime during the academic year.
+Awards will be announced in October.

-- A minimum of 40% of available funding will be awarded in the spring funding period (any funds remaining from fall will be awarding in spring).
-Awards will be announced by mid-March.
+- The remaining available funds will be awarded in the spring funding period (any funds remaining from fall will be awarded in spring) for proposals taking place in the remainder of the academic year.
+Awards will be announced in February.

 Frequently Asked Questions

 All AAUP contracted faculty.
 These include Tenured and Tenure–Track faculty, Educators, Clinical Track Faculty and Annual Represented Adjuncts.